-They know the plan is a best guess but they still want the entrepreneur to critically think about their business versus just telling them how great their product is.
+They know the plan is the best guess, but they still want the entrepreneur to think critically about their business versus just telling them how great their product is.

 The job of a business plan for them is getting the entrepreneur to describe an investable business.

-At the core of this apparent disconnect, is the fact that both entrepreneurs and investors want the same thing: To build a successful business.
-The business plan is an awful tool to hire for this purpose because it takes needless time and effort.
-Instead put lighter-weight tools in place, like the Lean Canvas, that help entrepreneurs spend more time building what both parties really want — TRACTION.
+At the core of this apparent disconnect is that both entrepreneurs and investors want the same thing: To build a successful business.
+The business plan is an awful tool to hire for this purpose because it requires time and effort.
+Instead, put lighter-weight tools, like the Lean Canvas, that help entrepreneurs spend more time building what both parties want — TRACTION.

 From a product development perspective, we’ve been continually trying to make Lean Canvas better.
-But what does “better” mean.
-Uncover the job (in this case getting funded) and it changes your perspective on what to build next.
+But what does “better” mean?
+Uncover the job (in this case, getting funded), which changes your perspective on what to build next.

 3. When Customers Hire Your Product, They Fire Something Else

-This by far is one of the biggest insights for me.
-While the “Existing Alternatives” box is a good place to start, there isn’t enough room to really grok the job on the canvas.
+This, by far, is one of the biggest insights for me.
+While the “Existing Alternatives” box is a good place to start, there isn’t enough room to grok the job on the canvas.
 I’ve developed a 4 step process for annotating the existing alternatives using a simple customer journey map.